ChloeL01/CP3407-assignment/User_stories.md

 * Pay for item: The user should be able to pay for the item they are renting / the renter should receive the payment
 * Prototype: Create a prototype of the overall app design
 * Create database: Create a database to record users and user info
+* Landing/Home page: A user needs to navigate to different pages

 Priority 20
 * Search for thing: The user should be able to search for a thing they wish to rent